barsanuphe/librariansync/README.md

     Tagging:
     Search and tag ebooks.
-For --list, --filter and --exclude, STRING can begin with author:, title:, tag:, or series: for a more precise search.
+For --list, --filter and --exclude, STRING can begin with author:, title:, tag:, series: or progress: for a more precise search.

     -f [STRING [STRING ...]], --filter [STRING [STRING ...]] list ebooks in library matching ALL patterns